South China AA: 南華歌 ("The song of South China")

 A new official cheering song for SCAA.

 It was introduced in the first home match in the 2006–07 season against HKFC.

 The demo version of the song can be accessed on www.bma.com.hk.

 擁南躉之歌 ("The song of SCAA fans")

-It was sung by Albert Cheung (張武孝, also known as 大AI or Big Al), and became very well known after being released during the late 1970s and the 1980s, when they're a perennial challenger for the top spots in the league.
+It was sung by Albert Cheung (張武孝, also known as 大AI or Big Al), and became well known after being released during the late 1970s and the 1980s, when they're a perennial challenger for the top spots in the league.

 Miscellaneous

 "All Chinese policy"

 Since its foundation, South China had a Chinese only policy whereby the club would only field players of Chinese ethnicity.

 In keeping with this policy, the club would only sign foreign players who had Chinese ancestry such as Edmund Wee, Chow Chee Keong and Chan Kwok Leung.

 Up until the 1980s, the policy did not have a negative effect on results.
 However, when professional football took off in Hong Kong, the club could not cope with the influx of foreign players and performed poorly at the beginning of the 1981–82 season.

 Therefore, on 2 November 1981, the club voted to end its six decade old Chinese only policy.